nrc-cnrc/gramble/docs/docs/reference/other/intersheet.md

 ---

 ## Description
 Intersheet references let you refer to symbols that appear on a different sheet.
-They are referenced using the format **SheetName.Symbol** where **Sheetname** is the name of the sheet where **Symbol** is defined.
+They are referenced using the format **SheetName.Symbol** where **SheetName** is the name of the sheet where **Symbol** is defined.

 ## Usage Example